Seafarer Mortgages Explained

 • The applicant must be domiciled in the UK for tax purposes – even if they are using the seafarers’ allowance to offset tax on their seafarer income.

 • Income must be paid and received in pounds sterling.
-If employed, some mortgage providers require your payslips from the past 3 months and your p60.
-If self-employed, your 3 most recent tax calculations and overviews may be required.
+If employed, some mortgage providers require your payslips from the past three months and your P60.
+If self-employed, your three most recent tax calculations and overviews may be required.

 • Applicants must have the permanent right to reside in the UK.

-• Applicants must live in the UK for 6 months of the year.
+• Applicants must live in the UK for six months of the year.

 • Seafarers may have to agree to extra underwriter scrutiny.

-It’s worth noting that lenders will assess seafarer applications on a case-by-case basis, so the caveats mentioned above won’t necessarily apply to you.
+It’s worth noting that lenders will assess seafarer applications on a case-by-case basis, so the caveats mentioned above may not apply to you.

-The best way to avoid falling afoul of any lender restrictions is to speak to a broker who specialises in seafarer mortgages.
+The best way to avoid lender restrictions is to speak to a broker who specialises in seafarer mortgages.
 They will know exactly which lender is best positioned to approve your application.

 Speaking to a mortgage broker who specialises in seafarers and understands their needs should help simplify the process for you.
-You might also wish to read through our comprehensive article on mortgage applications to find out how your general creditworthiness will be assessed, what documents you’ll need and more.
+You might also wish to read through our comprehensive article on mortgage applications to determine how your general creditworthiness will be assessed, what documents you’ll need and more.

 What if you’re a yacht crew member?